Bone tumor: Diagnosis

 A bone tumour may be felt on examination, following which a plain X-ray is usually carried out.
 Blood tests might include a complete blood count, inflammatory markers, serum electrophoresis, PSA, kidney function and liver function.
 Urine may be sent for Bence Jones protein.
 Other tests that might be requested include a CT scan, MRI, PET scan and bone scintigraphy.
 For confirmation of diagnosis, a biopsy for histological evaluation might be required, using either a needle or by incision (open biopsy).

 Staging

 Treatment

 Treatment of bone tumors is dependent on the type of tumor.
 Where available, people with bone tumors are treated at a specialist centre which have surgeons, radiologists, pathologists, oncologists and other support staff.
 Generally, noncancerous bone tumors may be observed for changes and surgery offered if there is pain or pressure effects on neighbouring body parts.
 Surgical resection with or without cytotoxic drugs may be considered.
+Treatment typically involves a multidisciplinary approach combining surgery, chemotherapy, and radiation therapy, tailored to the specific type, stage, and location of the cancer.
+Despite advances in medical technology and treatment protocols, bone cancer continues to present significant challenges for patients and healthcare providers alike.